 Structural Strengthening and Seismic Upgrade Works

-Christchurch Casino is undertaking structural strengthening and seismic upgrade work.
+Christchurch Casino is currently undertaking structural strengthening and seismic upgrade works to enhance safety and resilience.

 What You Need to Know